jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=transactions:read-attribute(name=number-of-transactions)`

 ## syntax of the operation to get the `transactions` `object-store-path`
-denotes a path where the transaction manager object store should store data. by default the value is treated as relative to the path denoted by the `relative-to` attribute. when the `relative-to` attribute is undefined the value is considered an absolute path. this setting is valid when default or journal store is used. `it's` not used when the `jdbc` journal store is used. get the `transactions` `object-store-path` attribute.
+denotes a path where the transaction manager object store should store data. by default the value is treated as relative to the path denoted by the '`relative-to`' attribute. when the '`relative-to`' attribute is undefined the value is considered an absolute path. this setting is valid when default or journal store is used. `it's` not used when the `jdbc` journal store is used. get the `transactions` `object-store-path` attribute.
 `/subsystem=transactions:read-attribute(name=object-store-path)`

 ## syntax of the operation to get the `transactions` `object-store-relative-to`
-references a global path configuration in the domain model, defaulting to the application server data directory (`jboss.server.data.dir)`. the value of the `object-store-path` attribute will be treated as relative to this path. undefine this attribute to disable the default behavior and force the value of the `object-store-path` attribute to be treated as an absolute path. get the `transactions` `object-store-relative-to` attribute.
+references a global path configuration in the domain model, defaulting to the application server data directory (`jboss.server.data.dir`). the value of the '`object-store-path`' attribute will be treated as relative to this path. undefine this attribute to disable the default behavior and force the value of the '`object-store-path`' attribute to be treated as an absolute path. get the `transactions` `object-store-relative-to` attribute.
 `/subsystem=transactions:read-attribute(name=object-store-relative-to)`

 ## syntax of the operation to get the `transactions` `process-id-socket-binding`
-the name of the socket binding to use if the transaction manager should use a `socket-based` generation of transaction id. will be undefined if `process-id-uuid` is true; otherwise must be set. get the `transactions` `process-id-socket-binding` attribute.
+the name of the socket binding to use if the transaction manager should use a `socket-based` generation of transaction id. will be 'undefined' if '`process-id-uuid`' is 'true'; otherwise must be set. get the `transactions` `process-id-socket-binding` attribute.
 `/subsystem=transactions:read-attribute(name=process-id-socket-binding)`

 ## syntax of the operation to get the `transactions` `process-id-socket-max-ports`
-the maximum number of ports to search for an open port if the transaction manager should use a `socket-based` generation of transaction id. if the port specified by the socket binding referenced in `process-id-socket-binding` is occupied, the next higher port will be tried until an open port is found or the number of ports specified by this attribute have been tried. will be undefined if `process-id-uuid` is true. get the `transactions` `process-id-socket-max-ports` attribute.
+the maximum number of ports to search for an open port if the transaction manager should use a `socket-based` generation of transaction id. if the port specified by the socket binding referenced in '`process-id-socket-binding`' is occupied, the next higher port will be tried until an open port is found or the number of ports specified by this attribute have been tried. will be 'undefined' if '`process-id-uuid`' is 'true'. get the `transactions` `process-id-socket-max-ports` attribute.
 `/subsystem=transactions:read-attribute(name=process-id-socket-max-ports)`

 ## syntax of the operation to get the `transactions` `process-id-uuid`
-indicates a strategy used for obtaining a unique identifier needed for creation of transaction instances. when true then the transaction manager generates the transaction id based on process id (`pid)`. when set to false then the transaction manager generates the transaction id based on the referenced socket binding, `i.e`. the attribute `process-id-socket-binding` is required. get the `transactions` `process-id-uuid` attribute.
+indicates a strategy used for obtaining a unique identifier needed for creation of transaction instances. when true then the transaction manager generates the transaction id based on process id (`pid`). when set to false then the transaction manager generates the transaction id based on the referenced socket binding, `i.e`. the attribute '`process-id-socket-binding`' is required. get the `transactions` `process-id-uuid` attribute.
 `/subsystem=transactions:read-attribute(name=process-id-uuid)`

 ## syntax of the operation to get the `transactions` `recovery-listener`
-used to specify if the recovery system should listen on a network socket or not. when true the application server binds to a socket at the port defined by the `socket-binding` attribute. when the recovery listener is activated the user can remotely control the recovery manager. get the `transactions` `recovery-listener` attribute.
+used to specify if the recovery system should listen on a network socket or not. when true the application server binds to a socket at the port defined by the '`socket-binding`' attribute. when the recovery listener is activated the user can remotely control the recovery manager. get the `transactions` `recovery-listener` attribute.
 `/subsystem=transactions:read-attribute(name=recovery-listener)`